1 Chronicles 24

 Notes

-This list of twenty-four priestly courses became one of the most enduring organizational structures in Israelite religion.
-Each course served in the temple for one week at a time, rotating through the year.
-With twenty-four courses, each division served approximately twice per year under normal circumstances, plus all courses served together during the three great pilgrimage festivals (Passover, Weeks, and Tabernacles).
+This list of twenty-four priestly courses became a lasting feature of Israel's worship.
+Each course served in the temple in rotation, commonly understood as one week at a time through the year.
+Under ordinary conditions, that meant each division served roughly twice annually, while all courses ministered together during the pilgrimage festivals: Passover, Weeks, and Tabernacles.

-Several of these priestly families appear elsewhere in Scripture.
-Jehoiarib (the first course) is the family from which the Maccabees descended (1 Maccabees 2:1).
-Jedaiah, Harim, and Immer are among the priestly families listed as returning from the Babylonian exile in Ezra 2:36-39.
-Eliashib was the name of the high priest in Nehemiah's time (Nehemiah 3:1).
+Several of the names in the list appear elsewhere in biblical history.
+Jehoiarib, the first course, was the family from which the Maccabees descended (1 Maccabees 2:1).
+Jedaiah, Harim, and Immer are named among the priestly families who returned from exile in Ezra 2:36-39.
+Eliashib is the name of the high priest in Nehemiah's day (Nehemiah 3:1).
+The list therefore functions not only as administration but also as a thread running through Israel's story.

 The Remaining Levites (vv.
 20-31)